 -

-The owners’ corporation contacts the strata insurer to claim for the roof damage and the damage to the walls, ceilings and skirtings, as these are part of the building and covered by strata insurance.
+Body corporate: Claims for damage to the roof, walls, ceilings, and skirtings, which are part of the building and covered by strata insurance.

 -